genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### [Received Events](./docs/api/foundation-layout.layoutreceiveevents.md)

-Certain events are listened to by the container for each component, allowing the component to interact with the layout.
-For example, a component could emit and event to change the title of the containing window.
+Certain events are listened to by the container for each component, enabling the component to interact with the layout.
+For example, a component could emit an event to change the title of the containing window.
 ```typescript
 this.$emit(eventType, eventDetail)
 ```
 Each event requires a certain detail to process the event - see [the map of events to their required details](./docs/api/foundation-layout.layoutreceiveeventsdetail.md).

-## Contained Elements
+## Contained elements

-This section concerns the behaviour of elements inside of the layout.
-If you are using simple elements or Genesis supplied elements this section is less of a concern, but is required if you are building complex custom components yourself.
+This section concerns the behaviour of elements inside the layout.
+If you are using simple elements or Genesis-supplied elements this section is less of a concern, but if you are building complex custom components yourself, you will need this information.

-### Element Life Cycle
+### Element lifecycle

-Due to an unavoidable implementation detail of the layout system, when an item is dragged around the layout its life cycle functions `connectedCallback` and `disconnectedCallback` are called.
+When an item is dragged around the layout, its lifecycle functions `connectedCallback` and `disconnectedCallback` are called.
 It is important that the element accounts for this, such as caching data, or resizing correctly.

-In the `@genesislcap/foundation-utils` package, there is a mix-in class `LifecycleMixin` which exposes two protected members `shouldRunConnect` and `shouldRunDisconnect` which can be used to gate certain functionality.
+In the `@genesislcap/foundation-utils` package, there is a mix-in class `LifecycleMixin` which exposes two protected members `shouldRunConnect` and `shouldRunDisconnect`, which can be used to gate certain functionality.
 For example, if there are parts of `disconnectedCallback` that you don't want to run if the item is being dragged around the layout, you can gate it behind a `(!this.shouldRunDisconnect) return;` early return.

 :::warning
-At the very least you must run `super` calls to the life cycle methods, or else your custom element will not work correctly.
+At the very least, you must run `super` calls to the lifecycle methods, or else your custom element will not work correctly.
 :::

-### Element Cloning
+### Element cloning

-To allow you to add multiple items from the same `registration`, the layout system clones elements to add to the layout.
+To enable you to add multiple items from the same `registration`, the layout system clones elements to add to the layout.
-This is the case for both when items added with `.addItem()`, and the declarative API.
-Under the hood this uses the Node [cloneNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) api.
+This is the case both when items are added with `.addItem()`, and when they are added using the declarative API.
+Under the hood, this uses the Node [cloneNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) api.
-There are certain limitation to this function, especially when using custom elements with the shadow DOM.
+There are certain limitations to this function, especially when using custom elements with the shadow DOM.
 [See troubleshooting example](#binding-events-inline-in-the-declarative-api).

 In the `@genesislcap/foundation-utils` package, there is a mix-in class `LifecycleMixin` which overrides the `cloneNode` API.